SaM-92/Azure_ML_Energy_Predict/README.md

-# README for Energy Efficiency ML Project
+# Predicting Thermal Energy Consumption of Buildings Using Azure

 ## Overview